EduTrab/project-bluesudoku/README.md

 # Project PROJECTNAME

 ONE-PARAGRAPH DESCRIPTION OF YOUR GAME
+BlueSudoku
+The classic sudoku game consists of a 9 × 9 grid with some squares beeing filled with numbers from 1-9.
+The object of the puzzle is to fill the remaining squares, using all the numbers 1–9 exactly once in each row, column, and the nine 3 × 3 subgrids.

 ## Team Members

 * Chengjiang He (chengjiang.he@usi.ch), CodingCarson
+* Eduardo Trabattoni (trabae@usi.ch), EduTrab
 * FIRSTNAME LASTNAME (EMAIL), GITHUBACCOUNT

 ## Mentor